Hugolelis/ShortUrlAPI/README.md

 ---

-## Sobre
+## About

-Esta é uma API RESTful projetada para gerenciar encurtamento de URLs, redirecionamento e análise de links.
+This is a RESTful API designed to handle URL shortening, redirection, and link analytics.

 ---

-## Tecnologias Utilizadas
+## Technologies Used

 - Node.js & Fastify
 - TypeScript